Call-for-Code/Project-Sample/README.md

 ## Technology implementation

-### IBM AI service(s) used
+### IBM watsonx product(s) used

-_INSTRUCTIONS: Included here is a list of commonly used IBM AI services.
-Remove any services you did not use, or add others from the linked catalog not already listed here.
+_INSTRUCTIONS: Included here is a list of IBM watsonx products.
+Remove any products you did not use.
 Leave only those included in your solution code.
-Provide details on where and how you used each IBM AI service to help judges review your implementation.
+In your official submission on the Call for Code Global Challenge web site, you are required to provide details on where and how you used each IBM watsonx product so judges can review your implementation.
 Remove these instructions._

-- [IBM Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
+**Featured watsonx products**

-- [Watson Discovery](https://cloud.ibm.com/catalog/services/watson-discovery) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
+- [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Watson Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
+- [watsonx.governance](https://www.ibm.com/products/watsonx-governance) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

-- [Watson Text to Speech](https://cloud.ibm.com/catalog/services/text-to-speech) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
+- [watsonx Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
-- List any additional [IBM AI services](https://cloud.ibm.com/catalog?category=ai#services) used or remove this line

 ### Other IBM technology used

-INSTRUCTIONS: List any other IBM technology used in your solution and describe how each component was used.
-If you can provide links to/details on exactly where these were used in your code, that would help the judges review your submission.
+INSTRUCTIONS: List any other IBM technology or IBM AI services used in your solution and describe how each component was used.
+If you can provide details on where these were used in your code, that would help the judges review your submission.

+**Additional IBM AI services (Remove any that you did not use)**

+- [Watson Machine Learning](https://cloud.ibm.com/catalog/services/watson-machine-learning) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

+- [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

+- [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

+- [Speech to Text](https://cloud.ibm.com/catalog/services/speech-to-text) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

+- [Text to Speech](https://cloud.ibm.com/catalog/services/text-to-speech) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

+- [Language Translator](https://cloud.ibm.com/catalog/services/language-translator) - WHERE AND HOW THIS IS USED IN OUR SOLUTION

 ### Solution architecture

+REPLACE THIS EXAMPLE WITH YOUR OWN, OR REMOVE THIS EXAMPLE

 Diagram and step-by-step description of the flow of our solution: